 Library Story time

 When my kids were younger the absolutely LOVED to go to story time at the library!
 Maybe because the librarian that did our story time was uh-Mazing, shout out to Ms. Mary!
 Our local library story time even included a FREE craft, and I’ve heard of some that offer snacks.
-Check your local library for their offerings, and keep up the summer reading.

 Barnes and Noble Story time